My 6 Life Lessons Learned Growing Up

 I wished I did talk to my parents about going to therapy and it could help me earlier with my mental state than in the long run.
 I tried BetterHelp the other day and it really did make a difference in how talking to someone about your problems will be an actual relief.
 Once I start my new course, I'm up for that free counselling!

-I've seen many crime documentaries where younger girls get kidnapped by an older man and then later on killed.
+I learned this sooner rather than later.
+I've seen many crime documentaries and news where younger girls get kidnapped by an older man and then later on killed.
 I know, sounds disturbing right? (but crime documentaries are very interesting).

 You're probably wondering "how does that even relate to following your own gut?".